 Travelling takes us to new places, cultures and situations.
 It gets us out of our comfort zone, giving us a glimpse into the lives of communities, with whom we share our space and resources.
 For most of us, the takeaway from travel involves us getting out of our self-absorbed lives, and just seeing the world out there.
 But there’s definitely more to ‘travelling’, than what meets the eye.

 Travelling, especially ‘backpacking’ brings us closer to ourselves.
-It serves a purpose of giving us a unique experience that we take back as travellers, and not just ‘tourists’.
-Our 9-to-5 lifestyles often makes us forget who we are, and travelling gives us this small window of opportunity to shut off from the world, connect with ourselves, and seek our ‘vibe’.
+It serves the purpose of giving us a unique experience that we take back as travellers, and not just ‘tourists’.
+Our 9-to-5 lifestyles often make us forget who we are, and travelling gives us this small window of opportunity to shut off from the world, connect with ourselves, and seek our ‘vibe’.

 Here is a list of 10 ways to look for this traveller’s vibe within oneself while backpacking:

 One of the most crucial steps, stepping/venturing/getting out of your lives, routines and comfort zones to make time for travelling, is what ultimately makes all the difference.
 Prioritising this ‘time for oneself’, and making relevant plans leads us to new places and to learn more about the land out there; probably ending up with an experience of a lifetime when we head back home.